 National Health Corps (NHC) is an AmeriCorps National Service program that recruits, trains, and places paid volunteers in resource-limited organizations called "host sites."
-NHC's members help build healthy communities by providing essential health education and access services to individuals throughout the United States.
+With support from a grant from AmeriCorps, NHC's members help build healthy communities by providing essential health education and access services to individuals throughout the United States.
 A key priority for the NHC program is to eliminate health disparities and the underlying structural oppression* that perpetuates them.

 NHC envisions a nation where all people have the access to services and knowledge necessary to lead healthy, productive, and fulfilling lives.